datacarpentry/image-processing/_episodes/04-creating-histograms.md

 >
 > Looking at the histogram above, you will notice that there is a large number
 > of very dark pixels, as indicated in the chart by the spike around the
 > grayscale value 30.
-That is not so surpising, since the original image is
+That is not so surprising, since the original image is
 > mostly black background.
 What if we want to focus more closely on the leaf of
 > the seedling?
 That is where a mask enters the picture!
 >